sigp/eth2.0-resources/delegation.md

 ### Constants

--  `CYCLE_LENGTH`: the amount of slots in a cycle.
+-  `cycle_length`: the amount of slots in a `cycle`.
--  `SHARD_COUNT` the number of shards in a system.
--  `MIN_COMMITTEE_SIZE`: a constant representing the minimum amount of validators required to form a committee.
+-  `min_committee_size`: the minimum amount of validators required to form a `committee`.

 ### Objects/Variables

-- `active_validators`: an unique, ordered list of `ValidatorRecords` representing all validators capable to participate in validation.
-- `ValidatorRecord`: an object representing a single validator.
-This term is used interchangeably with "validator".
-- `committee`: A set of indexes pointing to validators in the `active_validators` list.
+- `committee`: A set of indices referencing some list of `ValidatorRecords`.
+-  `cycle`: a set of `slots` with length `CYCLE_LENGTH`.
 - `shard_id`: the unique identifier of some chain requiring attestation by a `committees` in a `slot`.
 - `ShardAndCommittee`: an object linking a `committee` to a `shard`.
 -  `slot`: a set of `ShardAndCommittee` objects representing the requirement for some `committee` to attest to some `shard`.
--  `cycle`: a set of `slots` with length `CYCLE_LENGTH`.
+- `ValidatorRecord`: an object representing a single validator.
+This term is used interchangeably with "validator".

+## Required Qualities

+The function should have the following qualities:

+- Each validator should be given exactly one chance to attest each `slot`.
+- A shard should receive no more than one attestation during a single `slot`.
+- Each shard should be attested to `n` times during a cycle, where `0 < n <= cycle_length`.
+- A `shard` should receive as many attestations as possible during a `cycle`.

 ## Function Description